 Moore is responsible for overseeing the operations of each facility within the Veritas hospital system, including two inpatient hospitals in Durham, a facility in Richmond, Virginia, and a new 50-bed pediatric hospital to open in Atlanta next year.

 “What drew me to Veritas Collaborative was the opportunity to be a part of an organization that has developed an impeccable reputation for providing excellent eating disorders care,” said Moore.
 “I’m excited to be part of a team dedicated to driving a new standard of care in eating disorders treatment.”

-In addition to his credentials in health care operations and senior leadership, Moore’s career also includes credentials as a licensed clinical social worker and psychotherapist.
+In addition to his credentials in health care operations and senior leadership, Moore’s career also includes credentials as a licensed center social worker and psychotherapist.
 He was named the 2011 Adjunct Instructor of the Year and 2010 MSW Educator of the Year from the University of Oklahoma Zarrow School of Social Work.
 Moore holds both a bachelor’s degree and master’s degree in social work from the University of Oklahoma.